-further limitation in this study is the lack of PB from healthy controls or SF from another autoimmune or non-inflammatory joint disease, as included by other studies (Fumitaka2018; Dolcino et al. 2015; Zhang et al. 2018).
-The definition and categorisation of the qPCR significantly modulated genes into systemic, tissue-specific and putative disease-specific was particularly limited by a lack of control samples to compare to the SF cells and the use of a biased transcriptomic analysis using a qPCR array.
+further limitation in this study is the lack of peripheral blood from healthy controls or synovial fluid from another autoimmune or non-inflammatory joint disease, as included by other studies (Fumitaka2018; Dolcino et al. 2015; Zhang et al. 2018).
+The definition and categorisation of the qPCR significantly modulated genes into systemic, tissue-specific and putative disease-specific was particularly limited by a lack of control samples to compare to the synovial fluid cells and the use of a biased transcriptomic analysis using a qPCR array.
 Another challenge in this study relates to the analysis and integration of scRNA-seq and mass cytometry data.
 Both techniques still represent emerging fields were no consensus has been reached on the best strategy to combine samples across patients and experiments, accounting for batch effect.
 In this exploratory study, monocytes were identified from each SFMCs and PBMCs scRNA-seq sample and combined using CCA for further subpopulation identification.
 However standard resolution for cluster identification yielded potentially spurious subpopulations, leading to the adoption of a more conservative approach to define clusters in this particular analysis.
 This may be the consequence of remaining batch effects, and alternative methods of combining samples from the different experiments should be investigated.
 In this respect, the identification of robust and stable subpopulations through cluster analysis will benefit from the implementation of algorithms designed for cluster validation such as Silhouettes, which has recently been used successfully in the field of single-cell (Rousseeuw 1987; Zhang et al. 2018).
 In addition to this, incorporation of bulk RNA-seq data from CD14+ monocytes will help interpretation and validation of the scRNA-seq results.
 In mass cytometry, to reduce batch effects patient samples are undergoing ex-vivo fixation and cryopreservation followed by simultaneous staining and barcoding.
 Moreover, different methodologies for cluster identification and annotation are also being explored and so far no clear clusters have confidently been found.

 In terms of data integration, this pilot study used relatively simplistic multi-omics data integration limited by sample size, technical aspects and time scale, and provides a platform for future validation studies.
 A more systematic integrative approach should be implemented for the expanded cohort to establish appropriate correlation across datasets.
 Currently Zhang and colleagues have presented the most exhaustive methodology to integrate bulk-RNA-seq, scRNA- seq, mass cytometry and flow cytometry into multi-modal transcriptomic and proteomics profiles, but their work is still under peer review (Zhang et al. 2018).
 This strategy has revealed disease-specific functional expanded subpopulations amongst the most relevant cell types in RA pathophysiology.
 Additionally, the correlation between bulk ATAC and scRNA-seq is clearly limited by the different scales of the two approaches.
 Therefore, generation of scATAC-seq data, identification of clusters based on chromatin profiling and appropriate methods for the overlap with scRNA-seq populations should be used to have a better understanding of the correlation between chromatin accessibility and gene expression at the single-cell level (Duren et al. 2018).